Presidential Palace, Vilnius: History

 In 1812, both the Russian Tsar Alexander I and the French Emperor Napoleon used the palace as their residence.
 During Napoleon's invasion of Russia, he organized military operations and Lithuanian army units from this palace, including five regiments of infantry, four cavalry regiments, and the National Guard of Vilnius.
 He received Lithuanian noblemen, newly appointed officials of the administration, and other dignitaries in this palace as well.
 After Napoleon's defeat in 1812, the palace was used for ceremonial proposes; it was here that then-general Mikhail Kutuzov was awarded Russia's highest military award – the Order of St. George.
-During 1824–1834, the pqlace was reconstructed by the prominent St. Petersburg architect Vasily Stasov in the Empire style, under supervision of Karol Podczaszyński.
+During 1824–1834, the palace was reconstructed by the prominent St. Petersburg architect Vasily Stasov in the Empire style, under supervision of Karol Podczaszyński.
 Stasov's reconstruction of the palace has remained to this day.

 After Lithuania regained its independence in 1918, the palace housed the Ministry of Foreign Affairs and the ELTA news agency until it ended up in Poland in 1920.
 It was restored in the 1930s by Stefan Narębski.
 After the Second World War, the palace served as the Military Officers Centre; later it housed various Lithuanian artists.

 The palace was gradually adapted for use as a presidential office, and since 1997 it has served as the official office of the president of Lithuania.
+The first president to reside in the new Prezidentūra was Algirdas Mykolas Brazauskas.
+Before him, other presidents never occupied the palace and instead used the Presidential Palace in Kaunas which served as the temporary national capital for 19 years, from 1920 to 1939, while Vilnius was yet to be returned to Lithuania.

 Currently, adaptations are underway to expand the palace's functions to also serve as the president's official residence.
 A flag displaying the coat of arms of the president is hoisted when the president is present in the palace or in the city.

+Public access

+Guided tours in Lithuanian and English are available for the general public.
+They are arranged on Saturdays and Sundays free of charge, but require advance registration.
+Presidential Palace is also open to the public during Open House Vilnius and other open door events.